 AddLabel(yes, "Adaptive ADX = " + ADX, if ADX >=25 and DIP > DIm then Color.GREEN else if ADX >= 25 and DIp < DIm then Color.RED else if ADX < 25 then Color.WHITE else Color.Current);

 Note: Articles from Dr Ehlers use arrays to normalize the periodogram data and then a center of gravity method to pin point the dominant cycle.
-However, thinkscript does not support arrays as needed to do the drill down further from the periodogram to the precise dominant cycle, per se.
+However, thinkscript does not support arrays as needed to do the drill down further to identify the precise dominant cycle, per se.
 However, the cycle value provided by the periodogram in TOS appears to be capable of finding more trading opportunities than found with static fixed length values.
 Be sure to test it out before using it.

 Last edited: